November 11, Reading 1 – 1 Chronicles 29

 These words ring true for us as they did for Solomon.

-Let us be strong and do whatever the Lord sets our hands to do.
+Let us be strong and courageous and do whatever the Lord sets our hands to do.

 * God Above,

-Thank You that You do equip us and strengthen us to do this – We can be strong in Your strength, and we can be courageous by our trust in Your sovereignty.
+Thank You that You equip and strength us to be strong and courageous – Strong in Your strength, courageous through our trust in Your love and sovereign will.

 Thank You Lord!